Measurement of capital - frequently asked questions

 - legal status of the instrument in all relevant jurisdictions.

-Opinions need to be able to be relied upon by APRA to its satisfaction.
+Opinions need to be timely and able to be relied upon by APRA to its satisfaction.
 For this reason, opinions ideally will be addressed to APRA.
 Alternatively, where opinions are addressed to the entity, APRA expects the opinion will include a statement that the advice may be relied upon by APRA for the purpose of assessing capital eligibility under the relevant prudential standards.
+The relevant engagement letters also need to be consistent with this reliance statement.

-1.5: What matters will APRA look for in the accounting opinion?
+1.5: What matters will APRA look for in an opinion on the accounting treatment of a capital instrument?
+(Updated December 2021)

 To facilitate assessment of whether the instrument will meet the requirements of the relevant prudential standards, the accounting opinion will need to address whether: